karussell/elasticsearch-reindex/Readme.md

  * Why do I'm getting IndexAlreadyExistsException?
 You roll too often, reduce to per minute at maximum.
    Or change the pattern to include the seconds.
  * Why is no scheduling including?
-To keep it simple.
-Otherwise we would require quartz or similar
+TODO ScheduledThreadPoolExecutor